-SOTAS (“Social Service Volunteers”) is a non-governmental organization (NGO) founded in Lithuaniain 2002 at the initiative of several friends who wished to respond to the needs of young people and families experiencing difficulties.
-Its main mission is to improve the well-being of children, youth and families by paying special attention to education.
+SOTAS is a non-governmental organization (NGO) founded in Lithuaniain 2002 at the initiative of several friends who wished to respond to the needs of young people and families experiencing difficulties.
+Its main mission is to strengthen the value of every person by paying special attention to children and adult education.

 Objectives of SOTAS’ activities:

 - To improve the well-being and overall social integration of children and families, with special focus on education at all levels;

 - to strengthen the family as the primary and most important environment for personality development, to foster common human values and to provide social and educational support to children and families in difficulty;